“We deliver on our promises.”

 You’ve probably heard companies that tout similar mottos.
 On the surface, this type of tagline can almost seem clichéd.
 Clichés aside, delivering on promises is a fundamental part of being in (and staying in) business.
 Unfortunately, some companies mistakenly focus too much effort on their sales pipelines at the expense of downstream delivery.

 In this post, we’re going to look at a few common delivery models and how they differ.
-We’ll also discuss a few tips for leveraging CRM technology for a more scalable delivery of products and services.
+We’ll also discuss a few tips for leveraging CRM platform for a more scalable product delivery and service delivery.

 Let’s start by examining something we all love: stuff.